nixworks/public/news/2011/06/2/README.md

 ##### Chevron Corporation
 ### [Four people die after an explosion and fire at a Chevron oil refinery in Pembroke Dock, Wales. ](/news/2011/06/2/four-people-die-after-an-explosion-and-fire-at-a-chevron-oil-refinery-in-pembroke-dock-wales.md)
-_Context: Chevron Corporation, Wales, Pembroke Dock, oil refinery_
+_Context: Pembroke Dock, oil refinery, Chevron Corporation, Wales_

 ##### Russia
 ### [42 people are injured and 13,000 people evacuated from settlements in Russia's Udmurt Republic following an ammo depot fire. ](/news/2011/06/2/42-people-are-injured-and-13-000-people-evacuated-from-settlements-in-russia-s-udmurt-republic-following-an-ammo-depot-fire.md)
-_Context: Udmurt Republic, Russia, arms depot_
+_Context: arms depot, Udmurt Republic, Russia_

 ##### Libyan Civil War
 ### [Approximately 250 people fleeing from the Libyan Civil War to Europe may have died as their ship sinks off the coast of Tunisia. ](/news/2011/06/2/approximately-250-people-fleeing-from-the-libyan-civil-war-to-europe-may-have-died-as-their-ship-sinks-off-the-coast-of-tunisia.md)